samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 * QUIET: attempts to print as little to stdout and stderr as possible (though this option is still a work in progress)

 #### build
-This section contains options that are directly related to the compiling/bundling of an NVGT game into it's final package.
+This section contains options that are directly related to the compiling/bundling of an NVGT game into its final package.
 It contains everything from options that help NVGT find extra build tools for certain platforms to those that define the name and version of your product.

 * android_home string defaults to %ANDROID_HOME%: path to the root directory of the Android sdk
 * android_install = integer default 1: should Android apks be installed onto connected devices if signing was successful, 0 no, 1 ask, 2 always